buildspace/buildspace-projects/Solana_Core/en/Core_5/Lesson_2_Setting_Up_Anchor.md

 anchor build
 ```

 This will take a few seconds and build the program in the workspace targeting Solana's BPF runtime and emits "IDLs" in the **`target/idl`** directory.
-You should also a similar output as when running `cargo build-bpf`, with a deploy command in the terminal.
+You should also a similar output as when running `cargo-build-sbf`, with a deploy command in the terminal.

 Btw here's what you need to know about the target folder -
 - `target/deploy`: generated keypair used to deploy program